hasura/graphql-engine/docs/graphql/manual/deployment/deploying/heroku.rst

 Option 2: Deploy via Heroku CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow these instructions to create a new Heroku app with a Postgres add-on.
+Follow these instructions to create a new Heroku app with a Postgres add-on using the Heroku CLI.

 Step 1: Clone the Hasura GraphQL engine Heroku app
 **************************************************